boschrexroth/ctrlx-automation-sdk/samples-cpp/hello.plc/README.md

 ## Function Description

-The app browses all PLC variables mapped to the ctrlX Data Layer.
+The app browses all PLC variables mapped to the __ctrlX Data Layer__.

 If the attached app 'hello_plc_application' has been installed, its variables will be overwritten: